Climbing King’s Peak via Henry’s Fork: The Highest Peak in Utah

 This is usually the part of the hike that most people dread because the moment you make it back into the trees, you lose the views of the mountains for the rest of the hike.

 However, in my experience, the hike out seemed to fly by.
-When we first checked the distance, we were surprised to see that eight miles had turned into two, with the wilderness boundary surprising us shortly thereafter.
+When we first checked the distance, we were surprised to see that 8.0 miles (12.9 km) had turned into 2.0 miles (3.2 km), with the wilderness boundary surprising us shortly thereafter.
 I chalk that up to getting an early start!

 Overall, King’s Peak via Henry’s Fork is a very busy midsummer adventure.